yie1d/pydoll/docs/en/deep-dive/network/network-fundamentals.md

 - **Layer 3 (Network)**: IP header fields (TTL, fragmentation) reveal OS and network topology
 - **Layer 2 (Data Link)**: MAC address vendor reveals hardware manufacturer

-**Example**: You configure a proxy to show "Windows 10" User-Agent, but your **actual Linux system's TCP fingerprint** (Layer 4) contradicts this—instant bot detection.
+**Example**: You configure a proxy to show "Windows 10" User-Agent, but your **actual Linux system's TCP fingerprint** (Layer 4) contradicts this.
+Instant bot detection.

 This is why **network-level fingerprinting** (covered in [Network Fingerprinting](../fingerprinting/network-fingerprinting.md)) is so dangerous: it operates **below the proxy layer**, exposing your real system even when application-layer proxying is perfect.

 ### TCP vs UDP: Transport Layer Protocols

 At Layer 4 (Transport), two fundamentally different protocols dominate internet communication: **TCP (Transmission Control Protocol)** and **UDP (User Datagram Protocol)**.
-They represent opposite design philosophies—reliability vs speed, overhead vs efficiency.
+They represent opposite design philosophies: reliability vs speed, overhead vs efficiency.

 #### The Fundamental Difference

 **TCP** is like a phone call: you establish a connection, verify the other party is listening, exchange data reliably, then hang up.
 Every byte is acknowledged, ordered, and guaranteed to arrive.

 **UDP** is like shouting across a crowded room: you send your message and hope it arrives.
-No guarantees, no acknowledgments, no connection setup—just raw speed.
+No guarantees, no acknowledgments, no connection setup.
+Just raw speed.

 | Feature | TCP | UDP |
 |---------|-----|-----|